Tayphong043/teamcity-documentation/topics/upgrade-notes.md

   * `property teamcity.storage.migration.s3.upload.numberOfRetries` was renamed to `teamcity.storage.migration.upload.numberOfRetries`
   * `teamcity.storage.migration.s3.upload.retryDelayMs` was renamed to `teamcity.storage.migration.upload.retryDelayMs`

+### Bundled Tools Updates
+{id="bundled-tools-updates-2024-11"}

+* Agent and server Docker image updates:
+  * [Docker Engine](https://endoflife.date/docker-engine) (Docker CE and Docker CE CLI) were updated to version 27.3.1 in all [Linux agent images](agent-docker-images.md).
+  * The Linux image in TeamCity server Docker containers was updated to version 22.04 (LTS).
+  * The bundled Git was updated to version 2.47 in both Server and Agent Docker images.
+  * The Git LFS version was bumped to 3.0.2.

 ## Changes from 2024.07.2 to 2024.07.3
 {id="2024.07.3"}